Close

 Types of Direct Taxes

-Understanding the various types of direct taxes is essential for comprehending how governments generate funds to finance public services and infrastructure.
+Now that you know what is direct tax, let us understand its types.
+Understanding the various types of direct taxes is essential for knowing how governments generate funds to finance public services and infrastructure.

 Income Tax